bharathgs/Awesome-pytorch-list/README.md

 58. [Intro to Deep Learning with PyTorch](https://in.udacity.com/course/deep-learning-pytorch--ud188): A free course by Udacity and facebook, with a good intro to PyTorch, and an interview with Soumith Chintala, one of the original authors of PyTorch.
 59. [pytorch-sentiment-analysis](https://github.com/bentrevett/pytorch-sentiment-analysis): Tutorials on getting started with PyTorch and TorchText for sentiment analysis.
 60. [pytorch-image-models](https://github.com/rwightman/pytorch-image-models): PyTorch image models, scripts, pretrained weights -- (SE)ResNet/ResNeXT, DPN, EfficientNet, MobileNet-V3/V2/V1, MNASNet, Single-Path NAS, FBNet, and more.
 61. [CIFAR-ZOO](https://github.com/BIGBALLON/CIFAR-ZOO): Pytorch implementation for multiple CNN architectures and improve methods with state-of-the-art results.

-## Talks & conferences

-18. [PyTorch Conference 2018](https://developers.facebook.com/videos/2018/pytorch-developer-conference/): First PyTorch developer conference at 2018.

 ## Paper implementations